 Uniting, Strengthening & Advancing Special Districts

-The American Association of Special Districts is collaborates with special district leaders to build advocacy capacity across states, deliver governance resources, and elevate recognition of special districts as a force of America’s local government.
+The American Association of Special Districts collaborates with district leaders to build advocacy capacity across states, deliver governance resources, and elevate recognition of special districts as a force of America’s local government.

 American Association of Special Districts Logo, with blue font and a bold yellow line aligned to the left.